epimorphics/appbase/README.md

 ## Changelog

+**3.1.7**
+   * Add support for customizing the tomcat context in tomcat tests, useful to disable noisy jar scanning

 **3.1.6**
    * Update lib to 3.1.7 (updates jackson version to mitigate CV£)
    * Updated Apache Tomcat to 9.0.107 - supported version